R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 This code starts by creating an [`EnclaveHost`](api/com/r3/conclave/host/EnclaveHost.html) object.
 This names the class and then attempts to load it inside another JVM running inside an enclave.
 A remote attestation procedure is then performed involving Intel's servers.
-This procedure can fail if attempting to load a 'debug' or 'release' enclave and the platform does not support SGX.
+This procedure can fail if attempting to load a debug or release enclave and the platform does not support SGX.
 This is why it is important to perform the platform check we made in the code above.
 If the enclave does fail to load for any reason then an exception is thrown describing the reason why.